myriadrf/LimeSDR-X3/docs/documentation/board-description.rst

 * Board Size without connectors 232,5mm x 106,7mm (9.15” x 4.2”)

-PCIe 5GRadio board overview
+LimeSDR X3 board overview
 ---------------------------

-The heart of the PCIe 5GRadio board is Xilinx Artix-7 XC7A200T.
+The heart of the LimeSDR X3 board is Xilinx Artix-7 XC7A200T.
 Its main function is to transfer digital data between the PC and the board via the PCIe interface.
-The block diagram for PCIe 5GRadio v3.0 board is as shown in Figure 1.
+The block diagram for LimeSDR X3 v1.0 board is as shown in Figure 1.

 .. figure:: images/PCIe_5GRadio_3v0_diagrams_r1_BD.png
   :width: 600

   Figure 1.
-PCIe 5GRadio v3.0 Board Block Diagram
+LimeSDR X3 v1.0 Board Block Diagram

-PCIe 5GRadio v3.0 board view with highlighted major components and connectors is presented in Figure 2 and Figure 3.
+LimeSDR X3 v1.0 board view with highlighted major components and connectors is presented in Figure 2 and Figure 3.
 Lime Microsystems LMS7002M RF transceivers, Xilinx Artix-7 FPGA and other main components are placed on the top side of the board.
 There are three connector types – data and debugging (PCIe x4, PMOD and JTAG), coaxial (clock input/output, GNSS antenna, RF transmit and receive ports), miscellaneous (fan headers).

 .. figure:: images/PCIe_5GRadio_v3.0_top_components.png
   :width: 600

   Figure 2.
-PCIe 5GRadio v3.0 top side components and connectors
+LimeSDR X3 v1.0 top side components and connectors

 .. figure:: images/PCIe_5GRadio_v3.0_bot_components.png
   :width: 600

   Figure 3.
-PCIe 5GRadio v3.0 bottom side components and connectors
+LimeSDR X3 v1.0 bottom side components and connectors

 Board components description is listed in Table 1 and Table 2.